neha037/Easy_Order/README.md

 # Easy_Order

-Lightweight java application to .
-This is made by using Core Java and Swing.

 ---
 - A application to receive orders from a customer and display total amount.
 - Made by Core Java and Swing